 Located in the basin of u-shaped hill this Buddhist center is still not completely excavated.
 Along with Ratnagiri and Lalitgiri, these three hills are considered as the golden triangle of the Orissa tourism.
 The newly laid out hilly road, which has a serpentine passage along the foot hills, on the other side of Udaygiri is an added attraction and ensures all weather approach to the site.The story associated.

-These Buddhas, namely Vairocana, Akshobhaya, Ratnasambhava, Amitava and Amoghasiddhi, were immortal, and along with their respective female partners, had created a number of Bodhisattvas (successive phases leading to the Buddha state).
-Each Bodhisattva was destined to realise eight mortals Buddhas who were required to preach the Vajrayana doctrine and help people attain nirvana, or emancipation by embracing a woman.
+These Buddha, namely Vairocana, Akshobhya, Ratnasambhava, Amitabha and Amoghasiddhi, were immortal, and along with their respective female partners, had created a number of Bodhisattvas (successive phases leading to the Buddha state).
+Each Bodhisattva was destined to realise eight mortals Buddha’s who were required to preach the Vajrayana doctrine and help people attain nirvana, or emancipation by embracing a woman.
 The union of a man and a woman was designated as yoga considered a powerful means to attain salvation.
 The followers of the Vajrayana sect, after attaining salvation were allowed to enjoy Prajnaparamita, or the perfect truth.
 According to the Vajrayana texts, Prajnaparamita lives in every woman on earth.

-Hieun Tsang Memorial Hall : The famous Chinese traveller who came to India in the 5th century AD and stayed in Nalanda for 12 years as a student and a teacher and studied the social and political conditions.
+Hiuen Tsang Memorial Hall : The famous Chinese traveler who came to India in the 5th century AD and stayed in Nalanda for 12 years as a student and a teacher and studied the social and political conditions.
 The memorial hall was built in his memory.

-By Air : Bhuvaneshwar is the nearest airport.
+By Air : Bhubaneshwar is the nearest airport.

 By Train : The nearest railway station is Ratnagiri.